FC

 The process of clearing the rights for stock footage also informs the school’s policies.
 Many stock footage resources have inaccurate or misleading copyright information.
 For example, sites may claim that footage is in the public domain when it is not.
 To work through all the potential copyright and licensing issues with stock footage can be a lengthy and laborious process for both students and faculty.
 On many of our production cycles, there either isn’t sufficient time to do this or the time could be better spent focusing on other aspects of the production.

-For these reasons, use of stock footage is limited to F2, FC, and MC projects.
-Stock footage is not allowed on the F1, F3, M1 or M2 projects.
+For these reasons, stock footage use is limited to F2, FC, and MC projects.
+Stock footage is not allowed on F1, F3, M1, M2, or M3 projects.

 F2 • FC • MC